 To Improve Milk Quality, Especially at Dry-Off

-A veterinary formulated, non-prescription device to cleanse the teat and udders
+A veterinary formulated, OMRI listed non-prescription device to cleanse the teat, udders, eyes, ears and skin!

 12 tubes / box with alcohol pads.